-Although the term "Baseline Architecture" is often used, this term qualifies an architecture as being a reference for usage rather than being an architecture kind as such.
+Although the term "Baseline Architecture" is often used, this term qualifies an architecture as being a reference for usage rather than being an architecture type as such.
 An architecture baseline is an architecture that has been formally agreed and that thereafter serves as the basis for further development.
 E.g., As-Is (baseline) architecture or baseline technology architecture.

-Some other kinds of architectures are also defined in architecture frameworks, like The Open Group Architecture Framework (TOGAF):
+Some other types of architectures are also defined in the the NATO Enterprise Architecture Policy adapting The Open Group Architecture Framework (TOGAF):